Toddler Program Overview

 Movement:

-Movement is essential to learning.
-The toddlers have access to a variety of large motor activities which help them to develop coordination, strength and control of movement.
+Movement is an essential part of learning.
+Toddlers have access to a variety of large motor activities that enhance coordination, strength, and control of movement.

 Grace and Courtesy:

-These are practiced daily to help the children learn to treat everything and everyone with respect, and to create a healthy community.
-Children practice to wait for their turn in conversations, not interrupt others, take turns when engaging with the materials, etc.
+Grace and Courtesy activities are practiced daily to help children learn to treat others and their environment with respect and to foster the development of a healthy classroom community.
+Children practice skills such as waiting for their turn in conversations, not interrupting others, and taking turns when using materials.

 Schedule